Claire Perry O'Neill

-Claire Louise Perry O'Neill (née Richens; born 3 April 1964) is a British businesswoman and former politician who is the managing director for climate and energy at the World Business Council for Sustainable Development, having previously served as Minister of State for Energy and Clean Growth from 2017 to 2019.
+Claire Louise O'Neill (née Richens, formerly Perry; born 3 April 1964) is a British businesswoman and former politician who previously served as Minister of State for Energy and Clean Growth from 2017 to 2019 and as managing director for climate and energy at the World Business Council for Sustainable Development from 2020 to 2021.
+Since 2022 she has been one of its directors and jointly chairs its Global Imperatives Advisory Board.

 Formerly a member of the Conservative Party, she was Member of Parliament (MP) for Devizes in Wiltshire from 2010 to 2019.

 Early life

 Claire Louise Richens was born in Bromsgrove, Worcestershire, and brought up in North Somerset.
 She is the youngest of three children of David and Joanne Richens.
-She was educated at Nailsea School in Somerset and Brasenose College, Oxford, where she read geography, graduating in 1985.
+She was educated at Nailsea School in Somerset and at Brasenose College, Oxford, where she read geography, graduating BA in 1985.

 One of her contemporaries at Brasenose was George Monbiot, who described her in his column for The Guardian as at the time "a firebrand who wanted to nationalise the banks and overthrow capitalism".

-She later earned an MBA at Harvard University.
-Following graduation, she worked for Bank of America, McKinsey & Company and Credit Suisse.
+After Oxford, she worked at Bank of America from 1985 to 1988, then joined the Harvard Business School, where she gained an MBA in 1990.
+She then worked as Engagement Manager at McKinsey & Company from 1990 to 1994, and next as Director and Head of Equities E-commerce at Credit Suisse from 1994 to 2000.